 The size of the former TCAAP has shrunk over time because of property ownership transfers and reassignment of control to the National Guard Bureau, Army Reserve, Ramsey County, and the City of Arden Hills.
 The remaining land (approximately 160 acres) is in the process of being transferred out of federal ownership.

-The Army is hosting a public meeting on Feb.
-16, 2021 at 7:00 p.m.
-CST to elect a community co-chair, review and finalize the operating procedures, and review and finalize membership.
+The Army is hosting a RAB/public meeting on April 20, 2021 at 7:00 p.m.
+CST to update the community on the status of the cleanup at the former TCAAP.
+Additionally the proposed revisions to the mission statement and operating procedures will be finalized, as well as the last meeting minutes.
 This meeting is being conducted virtually to maintain social distancing and protect the health of the community during the Coronavirus Disease 2019 (COVID-19) public health emergency.

-The meeting Agenda, draft minutes from the January meeting, RAB mission statement and draft Revised Operating Procedures can be downloaded below before the meeting:
+The meeting Agenda, draft minutes from the February meeting, revised RAB mission statement and revised Operating Procedures, can be downloaded below before the meeting:

 The Army will continue to monitor groundwater through sampling, and operate and fund groundwater treatment at New Brighton (known as OU1) and Arden Hills (known as OU2) until the levels are within state and federal standards for safe drinking water.